Las6103/Yak-Yik-Front-End/README.md

 ## Usage

-**Create a post to have the post publiclly display:**
+**Create a post to have the post be publiclly displayed below:**

 ![Image of YakYik Home](https://github.com/Las6103/Yak-Yik-Front-End/blob/feature/README%20IMG/YakYikPost.png?raw=true)

 **When you click on a post you have the option to reply to the post.
-Post anything you want!:**
+Post anything you want:**

 ![Image of YakYik Postpage](https://github.com/Las6103/Yak-Yik-Front-End/blob/feature/README%20IMG/YakYikPostPage.png?raw=true)